rubenhortas/rubenhortas.github.io/_drafts/2022-07-22-upload_a_package_to_pypi.md

 ## Configure the access to [test.pypy.org](https://test.pypi.org)

-We'll need to create a PyPi API token to securely upload our project.
+We'll need to create a PyPI API token to securely upload our project.
 We can create one at [https://test.pypi.org/manage/account/#api-tokens](https://test.pypi.org/manage/account/#api-tokens)

 To avoid having to copy and paste the token every time you upload, we can create a $HOME/.pypirc file: